 Hueco-Mesilla Bolsons Aquiferinteractive map | cross-section

 The Hueco-Mesilla Bolsons Aquifer, located east and west of the Franklin Mountains in Far West Texas, is recognized as a major aquifer in Texas.
+The Hueco Bolson is considered the southern portion of the Tularosa-Hueco Basin.
+The northern portion of the aquifer, the Tularosa Basin, lies entirely in the state of New Mexico.
+The Hueco and Mesilla Bolsons also extend under the Rio Grande River into Mexico.
 The aquifer is composed of basin-fill deposits of silt, sand, gravel, and clay in two basins, or bolsons: the Hueco Bolson, which has a maximum thickness of 9,000 feet, and the Mesilla Bolson, which has a maximum thickness of 2,000 feet.
 Although the Hueco and Mesilla bolsons share similar geology, very little water travels between them.
+The area of the Hueco-Mesilla Bolsons Aquifer does not connect with any other major or minor aquifer in Texas and there are no flows between the Hueco-Mesilla Bolsons Aquifer and any other major or minor aquifer in Texas.

 The Hueco Bolson is the principal aquifer for the El Paso area and Ciudad Juarez in Mexico − nearly 90 percent of the water pumped from the Mesilla and the Hueco bolsons in Texas is used for public supply.
 Water levels have declined several hundred feet primarily owing to municipal pumping in the Hueco Bolson up to the late 1980s.
 Since that time, however, observation wells indicate that water levels have stabilized.